microsoft/vstest-docs/RFCs/0033-Hierarchy-TestCase-Property.md

 This document standardizes an additional `Hierarchy` property on TestCase to support more flexible visual display of tests in the Visual Studio Test Explorer.

 ## Overview
 The `ManagedType` and `ManagedMethod` properties [have been defined](0017-Managed-TestCase-Properties.md) as a way of deterministically identifying the type and method to which a test case belongs (in managed code).
 However, the legacy `FullyQualifiedName` property is still required to deduce a Namespace, Classname and TestGroup for display in the Test Explorer hierarchy.
-When the Test Explorer added a hierarchy for easier grouping and navigation of tests, there was no specified way for a TestCase to provide those values so they were heuristically deduced from `FullyQualifiedName`.
+When the Test Explorer added a hierarchy for easier grouping and navigation of tests, there was no specified way for a TestCase to provide those values so they were heuristically derived from `FullyQualifiedName`.

 This document specifies a way for the TestCase to provide these display values directly to the test explorer, granting flexibility and control back to the test adapter.